 - Coinmama has a monthly deposit limit of $100,000, whereas Coinbase users could, in theory, deposit around $775,000 per month if they wished

 We believe that CEX.io is the best UK Coinbase alternative, and one reason for that is that they enable Paypal transactions, something that is not typical of a digital currency exchange.
-Another reason for UK users to consider trying CEX.io is that their deposit fees are halved to 1.49% when sending funds from a British bank account.
-SEPA (EUR) and Faster Payments (GBP) are completely commission-free as well.
+Another reason UK users consider trying CEX.io is that their deposit fees are halved to 1.49% when sending funds from a British bank account.
+In addition, SEPA (EUR) and Faster Payments (GBP) are completely commission-free as well.

 Is CEX.io better than Coinbase?